samwell-ho/openpgp-ca/README.md

 OpenPGP CA can check if all keys are mutually signed (user keys tsigned the CA key, and the CA key has signed the user key), and report the results:

 `openpgp-ca user check sigs`

 OpenPGP CA can check if any keys have expired, and report the results:

 `openpgp-ca user check expiry`

 OpenPGP CA can also check if any keys have expired a specified number of days in the future and report the results:

 `openpgp-ca user check expiry --days 60`

+## Dealing with revocations of user certificates in OpenPGP CA

+Check which revocation certificates exist for a given email.

+`openpgp-ca user show-revocations --email bob@example.org`

+The results show a numeric "revocation id".

+Apply a revocation to the user's certificate:

+`openpgp-ca user apply-revocation --id 2`

+Afterwards, "show-revocations" will display "this revocation has been PUBLISHED", and the user's public key contains the revocation certificate.

+The updated public key can be displayed by running

+`openpgp-ca user export --email 'bob@example.org'`

 ## Workflow: Export Certificates to a Web Key Directory (WKD)